Klipper3d/klipper/docs/Kinematics.md

 Should the move contain only Z movement (ie, no XY movement at all) then the same math is used - just in this case the tower is parallel to the line of movement (its slope is 1.0).

+### Stepper motor acceleration limits ###

+With delta kinematics it is possible for a move that is accelerating in cartesian space to require an acceleration on a particular stepper motor greater than the move's acceleration.
+This can occur when a stepper arm is more horizontal than vertical and the line of movement is near that stepper's tower.

+Klipper does enforce a maximum ceiling on stepper acceleration that is three times the maximum acceleration of a move in cartesian space.
+(Similarly, the maximum velocity of the stepper is limited to three times the maximum move velocity.)
+In order to enforce this limit, moves at the extreme edge of the build envelope (where a stepper arm may be nearly horizontal) will have a lower maximum acceleration and velocity.

 Extruder kinematics
 -------------------